FIXMESTEVE/rev2-wakeup-tool/README.md

 2. If it's taking too long to disable, try knocking the opponent down and see if that fixes the problem.
 This issue has been fixed since version 0.1.1.

-3. If for some reason you have to ctrl+alt+delete and kill the tool, don't just kill the main process, there's also another helper process called frida-winjector-32 that one of the dlls spawn that helps with the magic.
-Kill that too before restarting.